osohq/oso/docs/oso-overview.rst

 oso is a policy engine for declarative authorization policies that executes and interacts directly in/with your application

-Let's imagine we're building a SaaS app that allows organizations to manage their employee expenses.
-We'll need authorization logic to restrict access to, for example, allow employees to view their own expenses, and their managers to view and approve their expenses.

 oso is designed based on 3 principles, which we'll describe briefly then in more detail below

 1. **Separation of concerns.** Authorization logic is distinct from business logic.
 By separating the two, you can make changes to the policy which apply across the entire application, write reusable patterns, and get a single place to control, test and visualize access.